Koredotcom/docs/docs/xo/channels/kore.ai-voice-gateway/kore-voice-gateway.md

    <td colspan="5" >
 <h4><strong>Barge-IN</strong></h4>

 The Barge-In feature controls Kore VG behavior in scenarios where the user starts speaking or dials DTMF digits while the bot is playing its response to the user.
-In other words, the user interrupts ("barges-in") the bot.
+In other words, the user interrupts ("barges-in") the bot.<br>
 <strong>Note: </strong>Barge-in Will be applied at the Node level.
    </td>
   </tr>